kelseykm/vcard4/docs/documentation/group.md

 # `Group`

-* This class is grouping properties.
+* This class is for grouping properties.

 * The RFC has this to say about grouping properties: